Telling Stories That Make A Difference

 We know that creative endeavours help establish a sense of identity, belonging and purpose in meaningful, community-building ways.
 Ultimately, we know that identity, belonging and purpose underpin personal resilience and wellbeing, that personal resilience and wellbeing build cohesive communities, and that cohesive communities generate strong futures.
 We know quality literature helps to achieve these objectives.

-Just One Bee by Margrete Lamond and Anthony Bertini, illustrated by Christopher Nielson has been shortlisted for Picture Book of the Year in the 2022 Children’s Book Council of Australia Awards.
+The paperback edition of Just One Bee by Margrete Lamond and Anthony Bertini, illustrated by Christopher Nielson is now available

 A story of hope, determination and never giving up: the story of One-bee and her dream to revert desolate wastes back to fields of flowers.